Update of the phase-shift analysis of the low-energy $\pi N$ data: Possible reasons for the discrepancies in the low-energy interaction

-The effects, described at the end of Section \ref{sec:PSAETHPar}, at the end of Section \ref{sec:PSAScFctrs}, and in Section \ref{sec:PSAReprCX}, may suggest that the isospin invariance in the $\pi N$ interaction is broken at a level exceeding by far the theoretical expectations.
-Such effects are, of course, not new: they had been investigated in a series of papers \cite{m1,m2,mworg,mr3}, as well as (a few years before Refs.~\cite{m1,m2} appeared) in the pioneering work of Gibbs, Ai, and Kaufmann \cite{glk}.
+The effects, described at the beginning of Section \ref{sec:Causes}, may be taken to suggest that the isospin invariance is broken in the $\pi N$ interaction at a level exceeding the theoretical expectation \cite{Hoferichter2010}.
+This is the last of the possibilities which may be put forward in an attempt to explain the discrepancies and, admittedly, the most compelling one in Physics terms.

-This is the last of the possibilities which may be put forward in an attempt to explain the discrepancies and, admittedly, the most interesting one in Physics terms; this possibility may account for the results of Table \ref{tab:PSAChi}.
-Although the conclusions of Refs.~\cite{m1,m2,glk} might not be generally accepted, one is tempted to raise the question: `Why should the isospin invariance hold in the first place?'
-After all, the hadronic masses of the $u$ and $d$ quarks \emph{are} different; similarly, the masses of the nucleons differ (beyond `trivial' EM effects), and so do those of the $\Delta (1232)$ isospin states.
-It appears, therefore, that the right question to ask is not whether isospin invariance in the $\pi N$ interaction is broken, but at which level it is.
-The isospin-breaking effects in the $\pi N$ interaction have been treated within the framework of the heavy-baryon Chiral-Perturbation Theory and found to be small, at the percent level at most \cite{hkm}.
+Of course, the possibility of the violation of the isospin invariance in the $\pi N$ system is news to no one; such effects were investigated in a series of papers beginning in the late 1990s \cite{Matsinos1997a,Matsinos1997b,Matsinos2006,Matsinos2013a}, as well as - two years before Refs.~\cite{Matsinos1997a,Matsinos1997b} appeared - in the pioneering work of Gibbs and collaborators \cite{Gibbs1995}.
+Although the conclusions of Refs.~\cite{Matsinos1997a,Matsinos1997b,Gibbs1995} were not taken with enthusiasm, one is tempted to raise the question: `Why should the isospin invariance hold in the first place?'
+After all, the hadronic masses of the $u$ and $d$ quarks are different; similarly, the masses of the nucleons differ (beyond `trivial' EM effects), and so do those of the $\Delta(1232)$ isospin states.
+It appears, therefore, that the right question to ask is not whether the isospin invariance is broken in the $\pi N$ interaction, but at which level it is.
+At this point, it should be mentioned that systematic tests of the isospin invariance in the low-energy $\pi N$ system were recently proposed \cite{Matsinos2020}.

-On the other hand, one may compare the level of the isospin breaking in the $\pi N$ interaction to what has long been known for the $N N$ system \cite{mos}.
-The hadronic part of the low-energy $N N$ interaction is characterised by three scattering lengths, corresponding to the three $^1S_0$ states $pp$, $nn$, and $np$.
-If charge independence (which is used in the $N N$ domain as a synonym for isospin invariance) would hold, these three scattering lengths would come out equal.
-In reality, after the removal of the EM effects, their values are \cite{mos}:
+The subject of the isospin breaking in the $\pi N$ interaction may be put into context with what has long been known for the $N N$ system \cite{Miller2006}.
+The hadronic part of the low-energy $N N$ interaction is characterised by three scattering lengths, corresponding to the $^1S_0$ states $p p$, $n n$, and $n p$.
+If the charge independence (which is used in the $N N$ domain as a synonym for the isospin invariance) would hold, these three scattering lengths would be equal.
+In reality, after the removal of the EM effects, their values are \cite{Miller2006}: